denoptim-project/RemoteWorkersBridge/README.md

     * `wdirOnRemote` a pathname defining the work directory on the HPC worker.
 Your remote client will send any files defining a job (e.g., input files) on this location of the HPC worker, and from there the HPC worker will take any such files for any further processing, e.g., for submit a job defined by those input files.
     * `userOnRemote` your used name on the HPC worker.
 This is used to send files and requests to the HPC worker via `scp`.
     * `identityFile` the pathname to the file containing the private part of the ssh key you have created in the above procedure (NB: this pathname is the one that **does NOT end with ~~.pub~~**).
-    * `workKind` defined what kind of work a spceific worker is able to do.
-This allows to register multiple HPC workers and use each of them for specific tasks that are best asuited for their architecture.
+    * `workKind` defined what kind of work a specific worker is able to do.
+This allows to register multiple HPC workers and use each of them for specific tasks that are best suited for their architecture.

 8. Copy the `configuration` file from your local client to each of the HPC workers.
 It must be place beside the [configuration.example](configuration.example) file present in the copy of this repository on each HPC worker (the repositories you have clone in step 2.).

 9. Done!
 You should now be ready to use the bridge to the remote HPC workers.
-This is how to quicky run a test:
+This is how to quickly run a test:
     ```
     cd submit_tool/test/
     ./runTest.sh
     ```
-    After some seconds the result should be a conforting message saying that the test was successfully passed.
+    After some seconds the result should be a comforting message saying that the test was successfully passed.
 Now you are ready to use the bridge to send calculations to the remote worker.

 # Troubleshoot